PharosProtocol/core-v0/src/modules/modules.md

 1. Module Category - Defined by which standardized *interface* a module implements
 2. Module Type - Defined by the *solidity implementation* of a module
 3. Module Instance - Defined by the *parameter bytes*, which are immutable across the lifetime of the instance
-4. Module State - Set and altered by Type *functions*
+4. Module State - Set and altered by *functions*

 Each Module Category may have many Types implemented and each Type may have many Instances which will in turn manage their own state.
 Each Type must adhere to the protocol-defined interface.
 Implementation specific data can be passed through an arbitrary